 Put all your differences aside when you step on the field.
 No matter how difficult, impossible or comfortable the circumstance, keep moving, running, and competing.
 This game is to be played with Heart not muscle and hustle not speed!

+No matter the team, to be successful, the team must come together and become one in spirit and focus.
 Some by choice, some by engineered circumstances, somehow we are all together.

 To get to where we want to go we must travel light.
 “Any man who puts his hand to the plow and looks back is not fit for service.”